CHTC/chtc-website-source/uw-research-computing/gpu-lab.md

 {% capture content %}

-The CHTC GPU Lab is a <a href="https://research.wisc.edu/funding/uw2020/round-5-projects/enabling-graphics-processing-unit-based-data-science/">UW2020-funded project</a> to expand shared GPU computing infrastructure at UW-Madison.
+The CHTC GPU Lab was originally created by a <a href="https://research.wisc.edu/funding/uw2020/round-5-projects/enabling-graphics-processing-unit-based-data-science/">UW2020-funded project</a> to expand shared GPU computing infrastructure at UW-Madison.
 It includes:

 {% endcapture %}